The Los Cahorros hiking trail in Monachil near Granada has been one of our favorite to date! Why? Because it truly is an Indiana Jones like adventure.

 However, you can turn around at any time if you choose not to finish the hike.
 Keep in mind you can also do this in reverse if you would prefer the obstacles at the end.

 Cahorros Altos refers to the higher section and Cahorros Bajos is the lower gorge section of the hike.

 Planning to visit Granada?
 You might like to read best things to do in Granada next.

 How To Get To Los Cahorros Trail In Monachil

 To begin the Los Cahorros trail you will need to get to the town of Monachil which lies between the city of Granada and the Sierra Nevada Mountain range.

-2 – Park at one of the two restaurants on the outskirts of Monachil
+Or you can park at one of the two restaurants on the outskirts of Monachil

 Take the Monachil exit from the A-395 southern ring road (Ronda Sur).
 Once you get off the exit for Monachil, continue for 6 km and cross the bridge.

 Continue in the direction of the “Los Cahorros El Purche.”
 The main road leads through the center of town and then upwards towards the mountains.